stomita/babel-plugin-transform-evacuate-features/README.md

 # babel-plugin-transform-evacuate-features

-Turn proposal ES features (like class-properties or decorators) into comments for parsers which does not support these syntax.
+Turn proposal ES features (like class-properties or decorators) into class methods for parsers which does not support these syntax.
-It is expected to use with unevacuate plugin in order to restore the comment-evacuated feature.
+It is expected to use with unevacuate plugin to restore the evacuated feature.

 ## Example